peter6468/Project2/README.md

 ![Image](public/images/file-6.png)

 For testing purposes, a personality survey was created.
-Once clicked, this user would be presented with this scren.
+Once clicked, this user would be presented with this screen.

 ![Image](public/images/file-7.png)